LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

 **this**
-   Logtalk uses the built-in context method :ref:`methods_self_1` for retrieving the current instance.
+   Logtalk uses the built-in context method :ref:`methods_self_1` for retrieving the instance that received the message being processed.
 Logtalk also provides a :ref:`methods_this_1` method but for returning the class containing the method being executed.
 Why the name clashes?
 Well, the notion of :term:`self` was inherited from Smalltalk, which predates C++.

 **virtual member function**
    There is no ``virtual`` keyword in Logtalk.
 Any inherited or imported